artificialsolutions/tie-api-example-slack-events-api/README.md

 Click 'View app' and copy the url of your Heroku app, you will need it in the next step.

-!!!
 If you prefer to run your bot locally, see [Running the connector locally](#running-the-connector-locally).

 ### Subscribe to events
 Go back to your app on Slack.
 In the left navigation menu under 'Features' choose 'Event Subscriptions'.
 Then:
 1. Turn on Enable Events
 2. Enter the following URL in the Request URL field: https://[yourherokuappname].herokuapp.com/slack/events (replace [yourherokuappname] with the name of your app on Heroku)
-	3. Under 'Subscribe to Bot Events', subscribe to the following event: <mark>message.im</mark>
+3. Under 'Subscribe to Bot Events', subscribe to the following event: 'message.im'
 4. Save changes

 That's it!
 Your bot should now be available in Slack and responding to messages that are sent to it.